Beginning Client succession planning

 Step 5: Oversee and adjust

-Succession planning is a living process that requires a watchful eye and a mind to adjust parameters when necessary.
-Regular evaluation and adjustment are excellent tactics for keeping client succession planning functional and form fitting to current and future needs.
-Successful plans should include consistent progress monitoring and a willingness to adapt.
 Be vigilant and prepare for change with quarterly progress reviews, assessing both individual development and overall plan effectiveness.
-Adjust based on performance and changing client needs.
 Collect feedback from all participants, including mentors and successors.
-Use this information to refine the client’s approach to tackling new challenges.
-Assessments are an excellent tool for evaluating a successors’ learning, ensuring those candidates can cope with complex situations independently.
-Make room for evaluating company performance during any transitions.
-This provides crucial feedback about the effectiveness of the succession plan’s progress.
+Use it to refine their approach to new challenges.
 Lastly, encourage updates to the succession plan annually to reflect changes in client strategy and market conditions.
 Keep the plan aligned with their evolving needs.

 A Living Process

 The living process of succession planning focuses on the strengths of a client’s business while preparing them for future challenges.
 Clients should start early, stay committed, and remain flexible.
-Their skills and knowledge are the foundations for leading into the future by enshrining their expertise into the next generation of leadership.
+Their skills and knowledge are the foundations for leading into the future by enshrining their expertise in the next generation of leadership.
 Investment in succession planning today builds the foundation for a business’s continued success tomorrow.